-All submission deadlines will also be communicated in class
+All submission deadlines will also be communicated in class.

-Examination.

 Students need to gain a summative mark of 50% to pass the module.
 Students who fail the module at the first attempt will be re-examined during the August diet.
-This re-examination will consist entirely of exam.
+Students will be required to be re-examined on the element that they failed (class test or mini-project, or both).